blues/app-accelerators/08-power-quality-monitor/README.md

 #define PRODUCT_UID ""		// "com.my-company.my-name:my-project"
 ```

-and paste in the ProductUID from your notehub project between the first pair of quotes.
+pasting in the ProductUID from your notehub project between the first pair of quotes.

 ## Electrical Connections